ttaggg/flooded_island/docs/game_rules.md

 ### Movement Adjacency (8 directions)
 ```
 ■ ■ ■
-■ J ■    J = Journeyman can move to any ■
+■ A ■    A = Adventurer can move to any ■
 ■ ■ ■
 ```

 ### Drying Adjacency (4 directions)
 ```
   ■
-■ J ■    Only these 4 fields are dried
+■ A ■    Only these 4 fields are dried
   ■
 ```